DCPROGS/HJCFIT/documentation/source/manual/determinant_equation.rst

 It is possible the function :math:`H` as well as its determinant using the :py:class:`~dcprogs.likelihood.DeterminantEq` objects.
 This is the object used when solving for the approximate missed-events likelihood.
-The determinantal equation is initialized in one of two ways, either from a matrix or :py:class:`~dcprogs.likelihood.QMatrix`.
+The determinant equation is initialized in one of two ways, either from a matrix or :py:class:`~dcprogs.likelihood.QMatrix`.

 :python: